the-other-mariana/travel-video/README.md

 # Travel Video Generator

-Program in Java that unites all your travel media (pics and vids) and, by using its metadata, the program separates everything in locations.
-The video result is divided by these locations, where each of them starts with a map of the place and its followed by all the media taken when in that place.<br />
+Program in Java that concatenates all your travel media (pics and vids) and, by using its metadata, the program separates everything by locations in the output video.
+The video result is divided by these locations, where each of them starts with a map of the place and it's followed by all the media created when in that place.<br />

 ## Specifications